 I need to decide what sort of inheritance capability Cone will offer.
 None!
 I can hear some of you insist.
 “Inheritance has recently fallen out of favor as a programming design solution,” claims the Rust language book.
 “Favor object composition over class inheritance,” recommends the Design Patterns book in 1994.
 “Inheritance is Evil.” insists Nicolò Pignatelli.
 It is not hard to find cogent, hard-hitting critiques of inheritance, complaining about costs incurred from fragile base classes, excessive coupling, and broken encapsulation.

 Most programming languages support only copy semantics.
 A value passed to a function or stored in a variable is a copy of the original value.
 We know it is a copy, because any change we make to the copy has no impact on the original value.
 A few languages, like C++ and Rust, also support move semantics.
 Unlike a copy, a transfer moves the original value to its new home; that value is no longer accessible at its previous home.

+Note: The latter part of this post is outdated in terms of the mechanisms that the Cone compiler uses to de-alias ref-counted references.
+See this post for an updated description.
 In the world of automatic memory management, reference counting is considered to be one of the easiest to implement.
 The rules seem simple: When a reference is created to an allocated memory area, set its counter to 1 When the reference is copied (aliased), increment the counter When an alias is destroyed (de-aliased), decrement the counter When the counter reaches zero, free the reference’s memory area The simplicity of these rules does not always translate to a simple implementation.